5. OUTLINE YOUR MARKETING PLAN

 In this section you’ll put together the brass tacks of a marketing plan for your photography business.
 It’s going to provide you with a focus and put an end to the overwhelm and indecision that comes from having no strategy to follow.
 You’ve done a lot of the work already in the previous sections so refer to it throughout.

-If you want to delve even deeper into this - I have a free 90 minute online marketing workshop for photographers
+If you want to delve even deeper into this - You should definitely check out my Marketing Systems Workshop!

 What makes your business stand out?